 Each condo has two deeded parking spaces in a subterranean garage that you enter from Swall.
-Parking spaces are mixed between side by side and tandem.
+Parking spaces are mixed between side by side and tandem, but mostly side by side.
 There is plenty of guest parking.
 The building has 15 guest parking spaces.

 Laundry is inside each condo in a Laundry Room located off the main entrance.
 Side by side washer and dryer with gas hook up and some cabinet space for linens and detergent and a door that closes to block sound when machines are running.

 The homeowners association is very active- they meet once a month.

 HOA dues cover?
 Water & Trash, Common Area Maintenance, Building Insurance, EQ Insurance, Reserves